nluong0/cfpb-complaint-nlp/README.md

 ## Structure

 __download__ is a folder containing scripts to download and process CFPB data into JSON files.
-- __download.sh__ queries the CFPB API and downloads all complaints with a complaint narrative to JSON file.
-- __load_narratives.py__ extracts only complaint ID and complaint narratives from JSON returned from CFPB API query.

 __exploratory_analysis.ipynb__ performs exploratory analysis work prior to topic modeling tasks.